Dotfile-Management-III

 see the difference between actual files, and the files that are backed

-use the chezmoi diff
+up by chezmoi use the chezmoi diff command

 ❯ chezmoi diff